hgsigner/gootstrap/README.md

     |-- project_name_test.go
     |-- doc.go
 ```

+If the command gootstrap does not work for you, use "$GOPATH/bin/goostrap new project_name" instead.

+###--minimal

 In order to create a minimal package structure, pass the `--minimal` argument after the package name: